Iran–Iraq War: Iran invades Iraq and Iraqi tactics in response

 For the most part, Iraq remained on the defensive for the next five years, unable and unwilling to launch any major offensives, while Iran launched more than 70 offensives.
-Iraq's strategy changed from holding territory in Iran to denying Iran any major gains in Iraq (as well as holding onto disputed territories along the border).
-Saddam commenced a policy of total war, gearing most of his country towards defending against Iran.
+Iraq's strategy changed from holding territory in Iran to denying Iran any major gains in Iraq, as well as holding onto disputed territories along the border.
+Saddam began a policy of total war, gearing most of his country towards defending against Iran.
 By 1988, Iraq was spending 40–75% of its GDP on military equipment.
 Saddam had also more than doubled the size of the Iraqi army, from 200,000 soldiers (12 divisions and three independent brigades) to 500,000 (23 divisions and nine brigades).
 Iraq also began launching air raids against Iranian border cities, greatly increasing the practice by 1984.

 By the end of 1982, Iraq had been resupplied with new Soviet and Chinese materiel, and the ground war entered a new phase.
-Iraq used newly acquired T-55, T-62 and T-72 tanks (as well as Chinese copies), BM-21 truck-mounted rocket launchers, and Mi-24 helicopter gunships to prepare a Soviet-type three-line defence, replete with obstacles such as barbed wire, minefields, fortified positions and bunkers.
+Iraq used newly acquired T-55, T-62 and T-72 tanks, as well as Chinese copies, BM-21 truck-mounted rocket launchers, and Mi-24 helicopter gunships to prepare a Soviet-type three-line defence, replete with obstacles such as barbed wire, minefields, fortified positions and bunkers.
 The Combat Engineer Corps built bridges across water obstacles, laid minefields, erected earthen revetments, dug trenches, built machine gun nests, and prepared new defence lines and fortifications.

-Iraq began to focus on using defense in depth to defeat the Iranians.
-Iraq created multiple static defense lines to bleed the Iranians through sheer size.
-When faced against large Iranian attack, where human waves would overrun Iraq's forward entrenched infantry defences, the Iraqis would often retreat, but their static defences would bleed the Iranians and channel them into certain directions, drawing them into traps or pockets.
-Iraqi air and artillery attacks would then pin the Iranians down, while tanks and mechanised infantry attacks using mobile warfare would push them back.
-Sometimes, the Iraqis would launch "probing attacks" into the Iranian lines to provoke them into launching their attacks sooner.
-While Iranian human wave attacks were successful against the dug in Iraqi forces in Khuzestan, they had trouble breaking through Iraq's defense in depth lines.
+Iraq began to focus on using defence in depth to defeat the Iranians through sheer size.
+Large Iranian human-wave attacks would overrun Iraq's forward entrenched infantry defences, forcing Iraqi retreats, but their static defences would bleed the Iranians and channel them into certain directions, drawing them into traps or pockets.
+Iraqi air and artillery attacks would then pin the Iranians down and expose them to counterattacks by tanks and mechanised infantry.

+Sometimes, the Iraqis would launch "probing attacks" into the Iranian lines to provoke rapid responses.
+While Iranian human wave attacks were successful against the dug-in Iraqi forces in Khuzestan, they had trouble breaking through Iraq's defence in depth lines.
 Iraq had a logistical advantage in their defence: the front was located near the main Iraqi bases and arms depots, allowing their army to be efficiently supplied.
 By contrast, the front in Iran was a considerable distance away from the main Iranian bases and arms depots, and as such, Iranian troops and supplies had to travel through mountain ranges before arriving at the front.

-In addition, Iran's military power was weakened once again by large purges in 1982, resulting from another supposedly attempted coup.
+Iran's military power was weakened once again by large purges in 1982, resulting from another supposedly attempted coup.